huntergps/handbook-docs/Fuse/03 - UI Components.md

 		</Button>
 	</App>

 This small example will create a `Button` that covers the whole screen.
 When you click it, its label will change from "Click me!" to "Clicked!".
 Because we're working with a control, we add `Theme="Basic"`.
-We have previously not needed to rely on a `Theme` because we haven't really been working with anything that has a theme that can be applied.

 In Fuse, pretty much anything can easily be made @(Clicked:clickable) (and @(Tapped:tappable), etc):